 This year, peace and security have been facing greater threat as the result of compounding risk rising from the unpredictable conduct of states, major power rivalry and frictions that challenged the international multilateral system, increasingly non-traditional security issues and the rise of extremist tendency, Phuc said in front of some 200 Vietnamese officials and foreign diplomats of ASEAN’s partners attending the ceremony in Hanoi.

 Vietnam’s Communist Party General Secretary Nguyen Phu Trong called for trust among nations for the benefit of their people as the pandemic causes havoc to people’s lives and the economy.

 More than ever, nations all over the world need peace, stability and development.
-Its people need to be cared for and protected to overcome this difficult time, Trong said.
+Trong said that its people need to be cared for and protected to overcome this difficult time.

 Thursday’s meetings will include separate summits with leaders from China, South Korea, and India.
 ASEAN leaders also will have their first summit with Japanese Prime Minister Yoshihide Suga.

 An ASEAN-US summit is scheduled on Saturday, but Vietnam’s foreign affairs ministry has not confirmed whether President Donald Trump would attend the online meeting.
 Trump attended the summit in 2017, but sent only representatives during the last two meetings.

 A separate meeting of participants in a trade initiative backed by China is scheduled on Sunday.
 The leaders are expected to ink a free trade agreement covering almost a third of the world economy.